16. Environments and evaluation (*)#

 being of the type environment

-This gives a more typical object-oriented experience,
+.
+They give a more typical OOP experience,

 where methods can modify the data they act on in place.